-Once students have submitted their selection we will review all option choices.
-We will contact students and parents to discuss the selections and provide advice where we feel the choices made are not in their best interest.
+Once students have submitted their options selection we will review their choices.
+We will contact students and parents to discuss the selections and provide advice where we feel the choices made are not possible, or in their best interest.

 What happens now?